MariaLeszczynska/classification-multivariate-data-analysis-projects/README.md

 - Custom Scikit-Learn transformers

 ## Notes:
-While the initial structure and goals were defined during the course, this version:
+While the initial structure of the project was defined during the course, this version:
 - Cleans and structures the pipeline more robustly
 - Fixes model integration issues
 - Utilizes GridSearchCV to find the best parameters